The congregation’s singing voice is its principal musical instrument.

 We sing in many styles, from Latin chant to German chorale, from African-American spirituals to Latin American folk melodies.
 We use the hymns and liturgies of Evangelical Lutheran Worship (2006) as our primary source.

-While guest musicians often are featured on trumpet or oboe or in a string ensemble, our main accompaniment is a majestic Schlicker pipe organ.
-An accomplished choir, the Cantorei, is the parish’s main vocal ensemble.
-A children’s choir sings occasionally.
+While guest musicians are often featured on trumpet or oboe or in a string ensemble, our main accompaniment is a majestic Schlicker pipe organ.

 Music is in our bones at Mount Olive.